 - Corporations raise capital through stocks or shares, and shareholders are the owners of the corporation.

 - Generally, owners have limited liability (unless otherwise agreed).

 - Owners or shareholders do not necessarily run the business.
 Rather, they select their representatives (board of directors) to run the corporation and make necessary decisions.

 - Corporations have certain requirements to fulfill (depending on their local laws), such as

 - Memorandum of association

 It is a form of business in which a group of people (members) own and run a private business for their mutual benefits.
 The members get their share in all the earnings or profits of the cooperative.
 Generally, the members have voting rights, and they can elect officers and the board of directors to run the cooperative.
 Generally, the main objective of a cooperative is to offer services to all members rather than just offering returns on their investments.

 LLC (Limited Liability Company)

-An LLC is basically a combination of two different business structures- partnership and corporation.
+A limited liability company is basically a combination of two different business structures- partnership and corporation.
 The members in Limited Liability companies have limited responsibility.
 Their personal assets cannot be used to pay the debts of the company.
 Moreover, the members of an LLC don’t have to pay corporate taxes on their profits or losses from the company.

 Challenges to a Business